-UNIVERSITY OF NORTH CAROLINA SYSTEM/EPA SALARY INCREASES SECTION 32.12.(a) The Director of the Budget shall transfer to the Board of Governors of The University of North Carolina sufficient funds from the Reserve for
+UNIVERSITY OF NORTH CAROLINA SYSTEM/EPA SALARY INCREASES

-Compensation Increases, created in this act for fiscal years 2001-2002 and 2002-2003, to provide an annual salary increase of six hundred twenty-five dollars (\$625.00), including funds for the employer's retirement and social security contributions, commencing July 1, 2001, for all employees of The University of North Carolina, as well as employees other than teachers of the North Carolina School of Science and Mathematics, supported by State funds and whose salaries are exempt from the State Personnel Act (EPA).
-These funds may not be used for any purpose other than for salary increases and necessary employer contributions provided by this section.
+SECTION 32.12.(a) The Director of the Budget shall transfer to the Board of Governors of The University of North Carolina sufficient funds from the Reserve for Compensation Increases, created in this act for fiscal years 2001-2002 and 2002-2003, to provide an annual salary increase of six hundred twenty-five dollars (\$625.00), including funds for the employer's retirement and social security contributions, commencing July 1, 2001, for all employees of The University of North Carolina, as well as employees other than teachers of the North Carolina School of Science and Mathematics, supported by State funds and whose salaries are exempt from the State Personnel Act (EPA).
+Excess funds shall be allocated to individuals according to the rules adopted by the Board of Governors or the Board of Trustees of the North Carolina School of Science and Mathematics, as appropriate, and may be used for merit increases.
+Funds provided under this subsection may not be used for any purpose other than for salary increases and necessary employer contributions provided by this section.

-SECTION 32.12.(b) The Director of the Budget shall transfer to the Board of Governors of The University of North Carolina sufficient funds from the Reserve for Compensation Increases, created in this act for fiscal years 2001-2002 and 2002-2003, to provide an annual salary increase of two and eighty-six hundredths percent (2.86%), including funds for the employer's retirement and social security contributions, commencing July 1, 2001, for all teaching employees of the North Carolina School of Science and Mathematics, supported by State funds and whose salaries are exempt from the State Personnel Act (EPA).
-These funds may not be used for any purpose other than for salary increases and necessary employer contributions provided by this section.
+SECTION 32.12.(b) The Director of the Budget shall transfer to the Board of Governors of The University of North Carolina sufficient funds from the Reserve for Compensation Increases, created in this act for fiscal years 2001-2002 and 2002-2003, to provide an annual average salary increase of two and eighty-six hundredths percent (2.86%), including funds for the employer's retirement and social security contributions, commencing July 1, 2001, for all teaching employees of the North Carolina School of Science and Mathematics, supported by State funds and whose salaries are exempt from the State Personnel Act (EPA).
+These funds shall be allocated to individuals according to the rules adopted by the Board of Trustees of the North Carolina School of Science and Mathematics and may not be used for any purpose other than for salary increases and necessary employer contributions provided by this section.

-Requested by: Representatives Easterling, Oldham, Redwine, Thompson MOST STATE EMPLOYEES
+Requested by: Senators Plyler, Odom, Lee; Representatives Easterling, Oldham, Redwine, Thompson

+MOST STATE EMPLOYEES